marcoromanelli-github/docs/quickstart/quickstart.md

     visitor/guest).
 -   Your mobile phone number.
 This is necessary for recovery of passwords.
--   Your institutional mail address (i.e. your work email at the research institution to which you belong)
+-   Your institutional mail address (i.e. your work Email at the research institution to which you belong)
 -   The name and address of the instruction you belong to; also including name of the center, institute etc.